ShikherVerma/booknshelf.com/README.md

 ## Contributing to Booknshelf

-If you want to work on the Booknshelf website, check out the installation instructions in the [Contributing Guide](https://github.com/booknshelf/booknshelf.com/blob/master/CONTRIBUTING.md) in this repository.
+If you want to work on the Booknshelf website, check out the [Contributing Guide](https://github.com/booknshelf/booknshelf.com/blob/master/CONTRIBUTING.md) in this repository.
-**You'll will find the instractions on how to setup your local development environment there.**

 There are many ways to contribute and some of them don't really require coding.